UX Design

 2. To reduce the visual noise, I assigned background colors to steppers, making sure users notice and understand the workspace and how the features were set up.

-Users define the filter much more often than defining the sorting, so I buried the sorting feature in a deeper place, while utilizing the landing page of the Query Formulator for selecting annotations and establishing filters.
+I buried the sorting feature in a deeper place, while utilizing the landing page of the Query Formulator for selecting annotations and establishing filters.

 1. The Query Result page